-FORMAT: The Plan of Study submitted to the departmental Graduate Secretary must employ the following format:
+The Plan of Study submitted to the departmental Graduate Secretary must employ the following format:

-- 1. List first the required courses in Historical Methods (HIST 5023), if required; Historiography (HIST 6023); and Teaching History at the College Level (HIST 5021). - Enter the heading "FIELD I:" (Major Field).
+- 1. First list the required courses in Historical Methods (HIST 5023), if required, and Historiography (HIST 6023). - 2.
+Enter the heading "FIELD I:" (Major Field).
 Under this heading list all courses taken or to be taken for this field.
 List lecture and directed readings courses first, followed by seminars.
 List HIST 6000 (dissertation) as the last course under the Major Field heading.
 Students must enroll in a minimum of fifteen hours of dissertation. - 3.
 Enter the heading "FIELD II" (Minor Field) and the courses for this field.
-Repeat this for "FIELD III" (Minor Field).

-Note: Any non-History courses should be listed under the Major Field.

-- 4. Identify the semester you plan to enroll in each class. - 5.
-After preparing the Plan of Study, give it to the departmental Graduate Secretary for processing through the on-line program provided by the Graduate College.
-After the Graduate Secretary submits the document on-line, the student, the Director of Graduate Studies, and the student's Advisory Committee members will receive an email indicating that the Plan of Study is ready to be approved.
-Approval is completed on-line.
+Repeat this for "FIELD III" (Minor Field). - Note: Any non-History courses should be listed under the Major Field. - 4.
+Identify the semester you plan to enroll in each class. - 5.
+After preparing the Plan of Study, give it to the departmental Graduate Secretary for processing through the online program provided by the Graduate College.
+After the Graduate Secretary submits the document online, the student, the Director of Graduate Studies, and the student's Advisory Committee members will receive an email indicating that the Plan of Study is ready to be approved.
+Approval is completed online.
 This will satisfy the Plan of Study requirements of the Graduate College.
 Any subsequent revisions of the Plan of Study must be approved by the student's Advisory Committee and be resubmitted to the Graduate College.